Assaf dynasty: Reigns of Assaf and Hasan

 According to the historian Muhammad Adnan Bakhit, reliable information about the Assafs in the early 16th century is relatively scarce.
 A certain Emir Assaf from among the Turkmen tribesmen of Keserwan was appointed by Ottoman sultan Selim I as governor of the Keserwan nahiya (subdistrict; pl. nawahi) of the Safad Sanjak (Beirut Sanjak) after the Ottomans took control of the Levant from the Mamluks in 1516.
 Sultan Selim I assigned the Assafs as his chief agents in the region between Beirut and Tripoli, confirming their control of Keserwan, and awarding them tax farms in the nawahi of Byblos and Beirut.
 While Emir Assaf had lived in Aintoura in the winter and elsewhere along the Nahr al-Kalb ridge prior to the Ottoman conquest, in 1517, he moved his headquarters to Ghazir.
 The move to the latter village in Keserwan's interior and away from the Turkmen-dominated coastal area likely contributed to a steady deterioration of ties between the Assafs and their fellow Turkmens.
 At the same time, it brought the Assafs closer to the Maronites who lived in the interior areas of Keserwan.
 Coiniciding to the Assafs' relocation to Ghazir, Hubaysh ibn Musa moved to the village from Yanouh.
 The Assaf and Hubaysh clans thereafter developed strong ties, with members of the latter serving as agents of the Assafs and becoming their chief intermediaries with the local Maronites.

-In Tripoli, the Assafs had their own chief agent, Muhammad Agha Shu'ayb, who was their subordinate tax collector for the countryside of Tripoli, including the Akkar plains.
+In Tripoli, the Assafs were subcontracted to collect taxes in the surrounding area, including the Akkar plains, by Emir Muhammad Agha Shu'ayb.
+Mansur Assaf later invited the Turcoman Sayfa clan into Akkar.
+This provoked Shu'ayb's ire and led to a conflict which ended with the Assafs assassinating him in 1528.
+They then installed the Sayfas as their own clients in the area.
 Meanwhile, the Buhturids were stripped of power in 1518 when their leader was imprisoned by the authorities for failure to submit allegiance to Selim I. Thus, the Ottomans restored the Assafs to their former prominence in Mount Lebanon.
 In the historical account of the 17th-century Maronite patriarch and historian, Istifan al-Duwayhi, Emir Assaf died in 1518, and was succeeded by his son Hasan.
 Hasan and his brother Husayn had previously served as managers of their father's affairs.